sundai-club/agent-x/README.md

         # Determine why comments are relevant
         pass

-# Initialize your main leader agent
+## Initialize your main leader agent
 leader = LeaderAgent("Leader", objective="Find relevant subreddits and posts", tasks={...})

-# Your application code here
+### Your application code here
-# 1. The leader agent initiates the CreativeDirectorAgent to brainstorm keywords
+ 1. The leader agent initiates the CreativeDirectorAgent to brainstorm keywords
-# 2. The CreativeDirectorAgent passes keywords to SubredditAgent to get subreddit links
+ 2. The CreativeDirectorAgent passes keywords to SubredditAgent to get subreddit links
-# 3. SubredditAgent passes links to PostAgent to scrape posts
+ 3. SubredditAgent passes links to PostAgent to scrape posts
-# 4. PostAgent passes scraped posts to CommentAgent to get comments
+ 4. PostAgent passes scraped posts to CommentAgent to get comments
-# 5. CommentAgent passes comments to EvaluationAgent for relevance analysis
+ 5. CommentAgent passes comments to EvaluationAgent for relevance analysis

-# The code provided is an outline.
-Actual implementation would involve setting up
-# the logic within each agent's methods and ensuring communication between agents
-# follows the desired flow of your application logic.